California Labor Board Complaint – How To File

 First, start by completing the DLSE’s Form 1-Initial Report or Claim.
 This form can be downloaded here.
 If your work hours varied week to week you will also have to fill out Form 55.
 If you need help filling out the individual entries in the form, read these instructions.

-Second, take the completed form and an extra copy to your local DLSE district office (closest to where you worked) for filing.
+Second, take the completed form and an extra copy to your local DLSE district office (closest to where you worked, see below for a list of offices) for filing.
 The clerk at the intake window will review the completed forms for any errors and file the original and stamp the extra copy which you will maintain for record keeping.

 What Happens After I File?